JiangAndy0/Hive-Drop-Down/README.md

 2. Run `npm install`
 3. Run `npm run dev`

+# Contents
+This React application contains two dropdowns using a custom DropDown component, a "City to Visit" single-select dropdown and a "Places to Visit" multi-select dropdown.
+Selecting a city in the first dropdown causes the options that are available to select in the "Places to Visit" dropdown to change, and also updates the image at the bottom of the page to an image of the selected city.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.